 I don't think that most contractors know the true cause of cracks in concrete.
 They'll tell you that cracks are normal and shrug their shoulders.

 Years ago, when I was still building, I discovered that concrete shrinks as it dries and cures.
 On average, a concrete slab shrinks 1/16th inch for every ten linear feet.
 This may not seem much to you, but what this shrinkage does is produce significant internal stress within the slab.

+As concrete shrinks, stress is created within the slab.
 This stress or force is considered a tension-type force as the concrete is trying to pull itself apart much as you pull on two ends of a piece of newspaper.
 Pull hard enough and the paper tears.

 Because I knew there was a chance for concrete to crack, I actually had a special section of my contract that told people I guaranteed their concrete would crack.

 I realize this sounds nuts, but that sentence in the contract afforded me with enormous protection.
 I further stated in my contract that I would do everything in my power to minimize the cracks and encourage the concrete to crack at predetermined locations.
 But even with all of this, the concrete could develop a random crack all on its own.

 You can encourage concrete to crack where you want, but I wouldn't always guarantee this.
 The best way is to create a crease or straight line in the fresh concrete.
 Large slabs, driveways, sidewalks, etc. will require many of these lines.
 Contractors call them control joints because you try to control where the concrete will crack.